TheSmallHill/ekf_slam/README.md

 Robotics System Toolbox).
 If (and when) these interfaces are created, the source for the executable will be added to the Interfaces directory of this repository.
 A new launch file for the associated executable will also most likely be added to the launch directory.

-## Future work
-Although not currently necessary, I may add CMakeLists.txt to libxbee3 so it can be built and installed using cmake.
-This would make building and installation much simpler.
-I may also continue adding CMakeLists.txt to the BlackLib library so it will build the library in its entirety.